danomie/k8manifest/README.md

 # Instructions to deploy AKS Cluster

-*NOTE* - `It's recommended to create a new service account and add required permissions to it in order to proceed with further steps`
+*NOTE* - `It's recommended to create a new service principal and add required permissions to it in order to proceed with further steps`

 ### Create a Service Principal first which will be used to run Terraform

-- `Do Azure Login using - az login`
+- `Do Azure Login first`: `az login`
-- `Create Service Principal using below command`
-`az ad sp create-for-rbac --name <Service Account Name> --role Contributor --scopes /subscriptions/5135fe87-f70d-43dc-a7d5-ed71c8db7cac`
+- `Create Service Principal`: `az ad sp create-for-rbac --name <Service Account Name> --role Contributor --scopes /subscriptions/5135fe87-f70d-43dc-a7d5-ed71c8db7cac`

 ### Add following environment variables to run Terraform